 REDD and Forest Carbon

 Reducing Emissions from Deforestation and Degradation (REDD) is a mechanism that establishes incentives for developing countries to protect and better manage their forest resources by creating a financial value for sequestration of the carbon stored in forests.
 In this way, countries can gain more financial benefit from maintaining forests rather than cutting them for commercial logging or converting them to agricultural concessions.
 REDD+ goes beyond deforestation and degradation (DD) by including forest conservation, sustainable management of forests and enhancement of forest carbon stocks.
-In addition, the Voluntary Carbon market provides opportunity for well conceived, implemented and managed projects to gain carbon offset credit revenues.

 Three main techniques are used to quantify and measure carbon stock; remote sensing, field measurements and allometric models.